DVT Blood Clots

 • Exercises to strengthen the affected limb

 • Pain management

-A compression pump may be recommended in situations in which the patient has extensive swelling in the legs that is not relieved with compression stockings.
-Compression pumps are available in small, battery-powered form that the patient can take with him or her when traveling.
+A compression pump may be recommended when the patient has extensive swelling in the legs that is not relieved with compression stockings.
+Compression pumps are available in a small, battery-powered form that the patient can take with them when traveling.

 Venous skin ulcers are one symptom of PTS that can be particularly difficult to treat, especially with reduced or restricted blood flow in the affected limb.
-Since patients must learn to practice proper wound care consistently, it may be necessary for the patient to visit a wound care specialist.
+Since patients must learn to practice proper wound care consistently, it may be necessary to visit a wound care specialist.